tc39/notes/es7/2015-11/nov-18.md

 MM: well, because of this, we should take extra care.
 We should not contribute to the problem

-MM: we discussed that modules will be a mechanism for us to prevent additional polution.
+MM: we discussed that modules will be a mechanism for us to prevent additional pollution.

 YK: yes its a risk, modules are a way out of this.